Carlos-Morgado/rick-and-morty-ios/README.md

 <p align="center">
 <br>
-SwiftyMarvel is a SwiftUI app that uses the Marvel API to display a list of Marvel characters and their details.
-You can browse through hundreds of heroes and villains from the Marvel universe, see their comics, and learn more about their powers and abilities.
+Rick&Morty is a UIKit app that uses the Rick&Morty API to display a different contents and their details.
+You can browse through hundreds of heroes and villains from the Rick&Morty universe, see all the episodes, and learn more about locations and planets.
  <br>
  <br>
 This app is created as a personal project to showcase my skills and passion for iOS development.
-This app demonstrates how to implement Clean Architecture and some of best practices for iOS app development using SwiftUI, CoreData, Combine, MVVM, Dependency Injection, Unit Testing, Code Coverage, and more.
+This app demonstrates how to implement Clean Architecture and some of best practices for iOS app development using UIkit, CoreData, Combine, VIPER, Dependency Injection, and more.
 <br>
 </p>